jradam/keychef/readme.md

 Your `activate_key` key will not actually be sent, so ensure you bind this to a new key on the new layer.

 KeyChef can also send a press `on_activate` (default `F13`).

+### Notes

+Build Windows executable by running `pyinstaller --onefile .\keychef.pyw` in a windows environment.